niemopen/niem-naming-design-rules/ndr6-outline.md

 # 4. Data models in NIEM

 The NIEM metamodel is an abstract model, defined in the UML diagram below, that specifies the content of a NIEM data model.
-The Common Model Format (CMF) is a NIEM message type that implements the metamodel.
+CMF is a NIEM message type that implements the metamodel.
 A CMF message is a representation of a NIEM data model.
 A NIEM data model may also be represented in NIEM XSD.
 This section specifies:

 * the meaning of the classes, attributes, and relationships in the metamodel
 * the meaning of the classes, datatypes, and properties in CMF that implement the metamodel